-The Economics and Finance major prepares students for careers in general business, government, the financial services industry, financial management, and for advanced studies in economics and finance.
+Economics and Finance prepares students for careers in general business, government, the financial services industry, financial management, and for advanced studies in economics and finance.

-The program is designed to cover much of the content of the examinations required for certification as a Chartered Financial Analyst (CFA).
+The Bachelor of Business Administration Concentration in Economics & Finance will prepare you to complete examinations required for certification as a Chartered Financial Analyst (CFA).

 Minor in This Program

 The Economics Minor enables students to conduct a systematic study of economics as part of their undergraduate education and/or prepare themselves for graduate studies in economics, law, public administration or business.
 This program is not directed only at business majors.
 It can be a valuable complement to other majors such as Political Science, Sociology, Public Administration, Pre-Law Studies, or Mass-Communications.
 If students are interested in graduate studies in economics, it is strongly recommended that they take additional course work in Calculus and Statistics.

 |EC-211||Principles of Macroeconomics|

 |One additional 3-credit course at the 300/400-level in Economics|

 Declaring A Minor

 Shenandoah students work with their Academic Advisor to declare a minor.
 Academic Advisors will continue to work with students to ensure that they fulfill all of the requirements to complete the minor.